Buying a lighthouse is more than a real estate transaction. It’s a lifestyle change that links you to a proud American tradition.

 The Romance Of The Lighthouse

 Obviously, the cost, hard work, and isolation doesn’t scare everyone off.
-Maintaining a lighthouse connects you to a long tradition of lighthouse keepers who sacrificed their social lives to keep mariners safe.
+Maintaining a lighthouse, whether it’s a historic lighthouse or not, connects you to a long tradition of lighthouse keepers who sacrificed their social lives to keep mariners safe.

 The U.S. Coast Guard honored lighthouse keepers of the past by naming a series of ships after them.
 The USS Ida Lewis honors the Newport, Rhode Island lighthouse keeper who would row out from the lighthouse to help drowning mariners.
 She saved 18 lives in a 54-year career.